Examining Accounts: Records Examination - Planning: Importance

 Examining the business records necessarily involves learning much about the business.
 A properly conducted examination of the business records will indicate whether all the work that the accountant has done is accurate and whether the profits have been understated.
 The records will also provide evidence of the underlying behaviour including whether there has been any attempt to deliberately evade tax.

 HMRC accountants are always available to provide advice on problems encountered when you are examining the records or accounts.
-If a result of your records examination you become suspicious of evasion you must refer the case to the Evasion Referral Team.
+If a result of your records examination you become suspicious of evasion you must refer the case to the Evasion Management Team.

 Details about how to contact an HMRC accountant can be found on the HMRC accountant’s intranet page.